Rodrigo Quiroga

 Rodrigo Daniel Quiroga (born March 23, 1987) is an Argentine volleyball player member of the Argentina men's national volleyball team and Polish club Jastrzębski Węgiel.
 He participated at the 2012 Summer Olympics.
 Rodrigo won the silver medal at the South American Championship in 2007, 2009, 2011 and 2013 and the gold medal at the 2015 Pan American Games.

 Personal life

-He is nephew of Raúl Quiroga, who is bronze medalist of the Olympic Games 1988 and son of Daniel Quiroga - a former volleyball player.
+He is nephew of Raúl Quiroga, who was bronze medalist of the Olympic Games 1988 and son of Daniel Quiroga - a former volleyball player.
 His brother Gonzalo also plays volleyball.

 Career

 Clubs

 In September 2014 Quiroga signed a contract with Brazilian team Vôlei Canoas.